-A few years ago, a member of my gym came in for his usual once a week gym session like he had always done.
+A number of years ago, a member of my gym ( I owned & managed a Family gym for about 7 years) came in for his usual once a week gym session like he had always done.
 I could not help noticing that he did the same training routine for the last three months, so I asked him what his goals were.
 He said that he was just doing it to ‘maintain’ his level of strength, health and fitness.

 He was doing maintenance.